GuyomardMarie/pysnds/Paper/paper.md

 ### SNDS_Treatment

 This class inherits from `SNDS_Query`.
-Given a list of medical codes, it searches the SNDS to determine whether the identified patients have received specific treatments.
+Given a list of medical codes and optionaly a period of inclusion, it searches the SNDS to determine whether the identified patients have received specific treatments.
 It also provides the corresponding dates, including the first date of administration.

 ---